About CAN Library

 Journals, including Open Access titles, and some other e-resources can be found in the Journal’s list.

-Please note you can only return borrowed material during the library’s opening hours or by post to CAN:s bibliotek, Box 70412, 107 25 Stockholm.
+Please contact the library at email@example.com to make sure staff is available.
+You can also return borrowed material by post to CAN:s bibliotek, Box 70412, 107 25 Stockholm.

 Databases and other resources